Aditya11222/Signature-Identification/README.md

 the encoder processes input signatures and extracts high-level features, while the decoder reconstructs signatures from the learned features.
 Attention Mechanism: To focus on relevant parts of the signature during verification, an attention mechanism is integrated into the model.
-This mechanism enhances the model's ability to capture finegrained details and distinguish genuine signatures from forgeries.
+This mechanism enhances the model's ability to capture finegrained details and distinguish genuine signatures from forgeries.
 Transfer Learning: Transfer learning techniques may be employed, utilizing pre-trained models or embeddings to leverage existing knowledge and improve model performance.
 Training Process: